 A genome-wide association study (GWAS) is a very large genetic study that seeks to uncover some of the biological roots of ME/CFS.
-By probing small DNA differences among people, a GWAS can help to pinpoint the genetic causes of disease and then can help to guide drug development.
-This design has previously provided helpful in identifying genes together with molecular and cellular pathways to contribute to disease risk.
-Read more about the science of GWAS.
+By probing small DNA differences among people, a GWAS can help to pinpoint the genetic causes of disease and guide drug development.
+This design has previously been helpful in identifying genes together with molecular and cellular pathways that contribute to disease risk.
+(Read more about the science of GWAS.)

-To work well, the study needs to recruit around 20,000 patients whose DNA will be compared with that of similar numbers of non-ME/CFS matched controls (i.e. people from a similar population but who do not have ME/CFS), for example people who participate in the UK Biobank.
+To work well, the study needs to recruit around 20,000 patients whose DNA will be compared with that of a similar number of non-ME/CFS matched controls.
+These would be people from a similar population who do not have ME/CFS, such as people drawn from the UK Biobank.

 How will the study ensure that all participants recruited to the trial really do have ME/CFS?